-4.1.5 Neutral Lock Latch: These latches allow the operator to lock the drive levers in a "neutral" position where neither of the drive wheels are engaged in either a forward or reverse direction (See Figure 7).
+4.1.5 Neutral Lock Latch: Located at the end of the handles.
+The purpose of these latches is to allow the operator to lock the drive levers in a "neutral" position where neither of the drive wheels are engaged in either a forward or reverse direction (See Figure 5).

-STANDARD PISTOL GRIP HANDLES

-FIGURE 7

-DRIVE LEVER, NEUTRAL LOCK LATCH OPERATION
+DRIVE LEVER.
+NEUTRAL LOCK LATCH OPERATION

 4.1.6 PTO Engagement: Located on the left side of the upper handle.
-To engage the blades, push the lever forward, or away from the operator, until the linkage locks overcenter.
+To engage the blades, push the lever forward, or away from the operator, until the linkage locks over-center.
 To disengage the blades, pull the lever to the rear, or towards the operator.

 For manual start engines: The park brake must be disengaged before the PTO is engaged or the engine will kill.